neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/about.md

 :width: 650px
 ```

+## External collaborations
+We collaborate with many members of the [UCL Advanced Research Computing Centre](https://www.ucl.ac.uk/advanced-research-computing/advanced-research-computing-centre) to build a
+variety of data processing, analysis and storage tools for neuroscience.

+We have an ongoing collaboration with the [Keshavarzi Laboratory](https://www.keshavarzilab.com/) at the University of Cambridge to build tools for data management and analysis.

+We work with a number of labs to build anatomical atlases, including
+[Henrik Mouritsen](https://uol.de/en/ibu/animal-navigation/staff/henrik-mouritsen) at the University of Oldenburg and
+[Pascal Malkemper](https://www.malkemper-lab.com/) at the Max Planck Institute for Neurobiology of Behavior – caesar.
 ## Contact
 For help and support with individual tools, or just to get in touch, please use our [Zulip](https://neuroinformatics.zulipchat.com/).